Almost contact 5-folds are contact: Horizontal Deformation II

-For $\varepsilon>0$ a small constant, we may assume that $g^{-1}(B^2(1)\backslash B^2 (1-\varepsilon))$ is an open set where the distribution $\xi$ is a contact structure.
-The interior must be deformed, the boundary has already been deformed in the previous sections.\\

-The only boundary contribution to this fibration is given by the neighbourhood of the exceptional divisors.
 Consider an exceptional divisor $E$.
-According to the local model used in the contact blow--up, there exists a neighbourhood $\mathcal{E}$ of $E$ and a contactomorphism
+According to the local model used in Section \ref{sec:blowup}, there exists a neighborhood $\mathcal{E}$ of $E$ and a contactomorphism

 The composition $f \circ \varphi_E: \sS^3 \times\D^2(\delta) \longrightarrow \sS^2$ restricts to the Hopf fibration at $\sS^3\times\{0\}$.
-Restricting to the region $f^{-1}(U)\cap\mathcal{E}$ we obtain a fibration
+Restricting to the region $f^{-1}(\mathcal{B})\cap\mathcal{E}$ we obtain a fibration

 over the 2--ball.
-Lemma \ref{lem:parallel} implies that the contact parallel transport along the neighbourhoods of the boundary is tangent to it.
-Therefore we can apply Lemma \ref{lem:diff_top_sec7} and Remark \ref{rmk:lem_diff} to obtain a radius--1 trivialization of the fibration $g$ respecting the vertical contact condition and preserving the boundary.
-In precise terms, we obtain a trivializing map
+Lemma \ref{lem:parallel} implies that the contact parallel transport along the neighborhoods of the boundary is tangent to it.
+Lemma \ref{lem:paralleltrans} allows us to radially trivialize and express the contact structure as

-using the parallel transport along the almost contact connection.
-The corresponding trivialization for the symplectic structure is also obtained.
-The trivialization is performed with the radial direction and hence $\widetilde{G}=0$.
-However, the fact that the contact form $\alpha_{(r,\theta)}$ depends on the point $(r,\theta)\in\D^2$ beclouds the vanishing of $\widetilde{G}$.
-Theorem \ref{thm:band} only applies to contact fibrations with constant vertical contact structure.
-Let us achieve this.\\